dsferreira54/refresh-connection-es-to-vault/README.md

 1. Unseals the Vault pods if they are unready.
 2. Adds an annotation to all resources related to External Secrets.

+# To do
+Create a customized ClusterRole, is not recommended to give cluster-admin to a service account like this.